quist00/carpentries.org/_posts/2024/04/2024-04-04-Workbench-Carpentries-Respository-Maintenance-via-Visual-Studio-Code.md

 title: "Workbench Carpentries Respository Maintenance via Visual Studio Code"
 date: 2024-05-09
 time: "06:00:00"
-tags: ["Skill Share", "Workbench", "Lesson Infrastructure", Maintainers]
+tags: ["Skillshare", "Workbench", "Lesson Infrastructure", "Maintainers"]
 ---

 Is Visual Studio Code your home away from home?
 Have you been putting off getting up to speed on Carpentries Workbench due to lack of familiarity with R Studio?
 I have good news.
 With a little configuration you can maintain your Workbench based lessons from inside Visual Studion Code (VS Code) without the added cognitive load of a new IDE.